saraalat/git-group-assigment/Group 2/README.md

 2. J. M. Barrie's name was Joni Mitchell Barrie (not the singer!)

-3. In stage plays, Peter Pan is traditionally played by a young boy.
+3. In stage plays, Peter Pan is traditionally played by a girl.

 4. Peter's biggest foe, is Captain Hook, who coincidentally has a hook for a hand!